When is the Nordstrom Anniversary Sale? When to shop, what to buy

 HOME

-Yield is known for their high-quality products that boast both functionality and elegance, and this French press is no exception.
-Now 25% off, the Glass French Press Coffee Maker is the most elegant way to upgrade your daily cup of coffee or tea.
+Le Creuset is known for making high-quality kitchen appliances that are both fashionable and functional.
+Now on sale, the Stoneware French Press coffee maker is the most elegant way to upgrade your daily cup of coffee or tea.
 It'd also make a great gift for the coffee aficionado in your life.

 Riji Duvet Cover (starting at $129.95, originally $268; nordstrom.com)

 The Riji Duvet Cover from Anthropologie is a stylish upgrade from a basic duvet cover.
-Its raised wave design and light grey color make it a great addition to any room.
-With a perfect 5-star rating, reviewers love how soft and durable it is.
-Now 50% off the original price, this high-quality bedding is a steal.
+Its raised wave design and light gray color make it a great addition to any room.
+With a perfect 5-star rating, reviewers love its softness and durability.
+Now 50% off the original price, this high quality bedding is a steal.

 Anthropologie Elias Nut Bowl (starting at $6.96; nordstrom.com)